filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 ## Change Motivation

 Under the current protocol, tipset execution can expose block producers to miner-charged gas penalties when a sender drains their balance within the same tipset.

-A common pattern is an intra-tipset “self-drain” sequence: a first message (M1) at nonce X executes contract logic that transfers away most of the sender’s funds, and a second message (M2) at nonce X+1 declares a large gas limit.
+A common pattern is an intra-tipset “self-drain” sequence:

+- A first message (M1) at nonce `X` executes contract logic that transfers away most of the sender’s funds.
+- A second message (M2) at nonce `X+1` declares a large gas limit.

 At block construction time, the packer evaluates M2’s affordability based on the sender’s balance before M1 runs and admits it into the block.
-At execution time, however, M1 has already moved the funds, so M2 no longer has enough balance; today this shortfall can fall back to a miner penalty, even though the sender initiated both messages.
+At execution time, however, M1 has already moved the funds, so M2 no longer has enough balance.
+Today this shortfall can fall back to a miner penalty, even though the sender initiated both messages.

-Existing mitigations rely on local heuristics during block construction, such as tracking declared message value and simple balance checks for individual messages.
-These techniques are inherently limited: they cannot fully account for arbitrary contract-level value movements, reordering across blocks in the same tipset, or the interaction of many messages from the same sender.
+Existing mitigations rely on local heuristics during block construction (for example tracking declared message value, or simple per-message balance checks).
+These techniques are inherently limited.
+In particular, they cannot fully account for:

+- arbitrary contract-level value movements;
+- cross-block interactions and reordering within the same tipset; or
+- the aggregate effect of many messages from the same sender.

 As deferred execution and complex contracts become more common, the window in which a sender can pre-commit gas-heavy messages and then drain their account within the same tipset widens, increasing the risk that honest miners are forced to subsidize execution.

 This FIP addresses the problem at the protocol level by reserving gas across the entire tipset up-front and enforcing affordability inside the execution engine itself.

 Rather than introducing a new on-chain actor or escrow mechanism, the engine maintains an internal, tipset-local reservation ledger that locks each sender’s maximum possible gas spend (`Σ(gas_limit * gas_fee_cap)`) before any message executes.

-Free balance during the tipset is defined as on-chain balance minus the remaining reservation, so any attempt to transfer funds needed to cover reserved gas will fail deterministically across implementations.
+Free balance during the tipset is defined as on-chain balance minus the remaining reservation, so any attempt to transfer funds needed to cover reserved gas fails deterministically across implementations.
 For messages that are selected for execution, this design preserves existing receipts and gas outputs, avoids state migrations, and provides a consensus-level guarantee that miners are not exposed to underfunded gas charges created by intra-tipset self-drain.

 This issue exists today, but becomes materially more important with delegated execution patterns such as EIP-7702 (see [FIP-0111](./fip-0111.md)).
 EIP-7702 increases the practical likelihood that a single sender can execute arbitrary logic (including value-moving behavior) and then submit additional gas-heavy messages in the same tipset.
 As part of evaluating EIP-7702 for the FEVM, this FIP was identified as a necessary hardening measure; while it is a general network improvement, it should be treated as a prerequisite for enabling EIP-7702 on any network.